kodegut/TetraMasterSwiftUI/README.md

 ## About the project:

-As a fan of the Final Fantasy franchise I chose FF9 Tetra Master to look into SwiftUI the new method to build UI for apple devices (somewhat replacing/supplementing storyboards).
+I chose Final Fantasy IX's Tetra Master to look into SwiftUI the new method to build UI for apple devices (somewhat replacing/supplementing storyboards).
 To get the original feel of the in-game version I used many original resources.
 According to https://www.jp.square-enix.com/caution.html Square Enix seems to be very restrictive about copyright infringements, so I stripped the code of all resources including images and sound that are from the original game.